Thomas County Federal

 Director of Donor Relations

 Nan joined our team in 2015 as the Director of Donor Relations.
 She holds a BS in Engineering from Auburn University and a Masters Degree in Education from The University of West Georgia.
 Prior to joining the Foundation Nan served as Marketing Director and CMO of Sonitrol/Redwire for 8 years.
 She manages all marketing and communications for the Foundation as well as working directly with donors, initiatives and grants.
-Nan is active in the community and currently serves as Curriculum Chair for Youth Leadership Tallahassee Class 12, as a Chamber Ambassador, as a member of the 2015-16 Chamber Board of Directors, as a member of the United Way Education Council, as a Mentor in Leon County Public Schools and Treasurer of the Kate Sullivan Elementary PTA.
-Nan has served as past Board Chair of the Big Bend Homeless Coalition, past Chair of the UWBB Women's Leadership Initiative (Power of the Purse), as a member of the UWBB Leadership Team, as Secretary for Leadership Tallahassee Board of Governors, Past Chair of the Distinguished Leadership Awards, Past Curriculum Chair for Youth Leadership Tallahassee, and Past Steering Chair for Youth Leadership Tallahassee.
-She has also held leadership roles with the Special Olympics, Goodwood, The American Heart Association, and St. John's Episcopal Church.
-She is a graduate of Leadership Tallahassee Class 26.
+Nan is active in the community and currently serves as Board Chair for Leadership Tallahassee, as a member of the United Way Education Council, as a member of the Vestry of St. John's Episcopal Church and Secretary of the St. John's Foundation Board.
+Nan has served as past Board Chair of the Big Bend Homeless Coalition, past Chair of the UWBB Women's Leadership Initiative (Power of the Purse), as a member of the Greater Tallahassee Chamber of Commerce Board,as a Chamber Ambassador, as a member of the UWBB Leadership Team, as Secretary for Leadership Tallahassee Board of Governors, Past Chair of the Distinguished Leadership Awards, Past Curriculum Chair for Youth Leadership Tallahassee, Past Steering Chair for Youth Leadership Tallahassee, and as a mentor in Leon County Schools.
+She has also held leadership roles with the Special Olympics, Goodwood, and The American Heart Association.
+She is a graduate of Leadership Tallahassee Class 26 and has been a finalist for the Distinguished Leadership Servant Leader Awards.

 Chief Financial Officer